spike-rabbit/element/docs/components/lists-tables-trees/tree-view.md

 - Use a natural hierarchical structure that is familiar to most users.
 Balance discoverability with a predictable user model that minimizes confusion.
 - A tree view should be supported by a breadcrumb within the content area.
+- Use nodes with icons only if you have meaningful icons available.
+- Don't mix **nodes with icons** and nodes with **just a label** within the same hierarchy.

 ## Design ---